PoptropicaSahil/FlashAttention-from-scratch/README.md

 > Triton implementation of attention does $2^x$ instead of $e^x$ maybe becuase it is faster.
 They compensate later by taking $log$ but we directly take $e^x$.

+Usually in forward pass we'll store two things - row max and normalisation factor.
+But with **logsumexp** trick, we can only store one value $L_i$ (line 13 of algorithm)

 > Every implementation in `torch` like softmax, relu etc is always implemented as a class which derives from `torch.autograd.function`.
 It should provide two methods - forward (pass) and backward (pass)